 The officers were allegedly gambling with cards on a monthly basis starting in April this year, and were placed under surveillance from June.
 In July, the officers were interrogated as part of an investigation into their activities.
 They were sent to a “refinement” camp for soldiers for a period of three to six months, but did not face criminal charges, according to the source.

-The MIA’s 8th General Bureau is tasked with managing Pyongyang’s major construction projects, including apartments in the city.
+The KPISF’s 8th General Bureau is tasked with managing Pyongyang’s major construction projects, including apartments in the city.
 The bureau is similar in size to several South Korean military divisions.
 It is also renowned for its considerable engineering capabilities given its management over major infrastructure and apartment construction projects in North Korea’s capital city.

 “The officers caught up in the recent scandal were the children of Central Party cadres or wealthy individuals, so they were in choice positions within the military,” said the source.
 “They regularly met to gamble before getting into trouble.”